-- As regards biodiversity outcomes for these countries and territories, the team should make use of existing readily available data to the extent possible, including: - o For species outcomes, the profile should follow the IUCN Red List where possible;
+- As regards biodiversity outcomes for these countries and territories, the team should make use of existing readily available data to the extent possible, including: - For species, the profile should consider the IUCN Red List when possible and include data about globally threatened species that occur in these countries and territories within the Mediterranean Basin Hotspot, with focus on species which range extend to eligible CEPF countries;

-- For site outcomes, the profile should include data on KBAs identified under existing analyses, for instance the BEST study of the European outermost regions and overseas countries and territories, and the analysis of Important Bird Areas (IBAs) in the Caribbean, conducted by the BirdLife International partnership.
-The profile will make clear the provenance of these data; - For corridors, no specific analysis is expected for overseas territories. - As regards the socio-economic/political chapters, the profile should only include brief summaries of the general situation in the overseas territories. - As regards the civil society chapter, the profile should not present a detailed analysis of civil society in each territory individually.
-Rather, it should include a separate section about the general status of civil society in the overseas territories; highlight organizations with international programs based in these territories that participate in regional conservation initiatives; and identify opportunities for regional cooperation between civil society in countries eligible for CEPF support and civil society in non-eligible parts of the hotspot.
+- For sites: the profile should include data on sites identified under existing analyses, for instance Natura2000 sites, KBAs or IPAs already published (for instance in European part of Macaronesia through the BEST initiative).
+The profile will make clear the provenance of these data.
+No new analyses are expected for these countries and territories; - For corridors, no specific analysis is expected on corridors in these countries and territories, but corridors spanning both CEPF eligible and non-eligible countries or territories could be included. - As regards the Socio-economic/political chapters, the profile will only include brief paragraph summarizing the general situation in each country / territory, without any detailed analysis, as was done in the former Ecosystem Profile. - As regards Civil Society chapter, the profile will not present a detailed analysis of civil society in these countries but will, instead, include a section about general implication of civil society on conservation, and highlight organizations with international programs based in these countries that are participating in regional initiatives on the environment, or more generally opportunities for regional cooperation between civil society of CEPF eligible and non-eligible countries.